 But what’s more important than the size of an animal’s brain?
 The structure and surface folding of the brain.
 For your cat, their brains are eerily similar to ours.
-So similar, in fact, that the foldings and surface structure is about 90% like our own brains.
+So similar, in fact, that the foldings and surface structure are about 90% like our own brains.

 And when it comes to that small but mighty brain of theirs, tasks are compartmentalized into certain regions of their brains.

 Your cat’s memory is rather sharp, and you don’t need to read this for me to tell you that.
 But how sharp is it, exactly?
 Well, let’s look at their abilities in terms of long-term and short-term memory.
 Your cat possesses the ability to store both long-term and short-term memories in their cerebral cortex.
 When it comes to our feline friends, practice is what perfects their memory.
 Cats are repetitive with things that prove successful.
 And those memories go Inside Out-style straight to their “core memory” bank in their cerebral cortex.
 The cerebral cortex of our brains is what we use for rational decision-making, memory, and learning.
 And with cats, this is the part of their brain that is the most powerful.

 These sections of the feline brain work seamlessly together rapidly sharing information needed back and forth.
 Some might wonder why it is that we do not employ cats for jobs if they’re so smart, but anyone who has ever owned a cat can give you the answer for that.
 Cats are perhaps too smart to be reliant on our praise or approval.
 A dog is hardwired to please their master, whereas a cat will let you know they are your master.
 Another reason?
 Cats are not patient like dogs.
 They aren’t going to sit and wait for you to figure it out like a dog will.
 As the saying goes, it’s a cat’s world and we’re just living in it.